We Filmed Synchronized Flashes in the Sky - And We Can't Explain Them.

 But when they get caught in a video, possible today with much improved extreme-low-light video cameras, we need to pay attention.
 We caught several in one video, and they beg for an explanation.
 We've tended to ignore them in earlier videos as just noise or something, but these finally caught our attention for reasons I'll explain.

 On May 18th, 2025, at a MUFON sponsored Sky Watch Party near Guffey, Colorado, we filmed a "satellite" that didn't quite follow a straight-line path across the field of view.
-I covered this unexplained event in this previous article .
 In the process of scrutinizing this video we discovered several fast flashes in the sky, details we had previously glossed over.
 Time to dig deeper!

 Most of these flashes looked very much like the other stars in the video, similar in brightness or magnitude, but they only lasted for just one or two frames of the 30-frames-per-second footage.